 - If no beneficiary is named or the beneficiary is deceased, a legal representative of the insured’s estate may file the claim on behalf of the deceased person’s estate.

-It’s important to follow the requirements and submit the necessary documentation to avoid delays or denial of the claim.
+It’s important to follow the requirements and submit the necessary documentation to avoid delays or claim denial.
 An experienced insurance attorney can help you understand your rights and handle any complications during the claims process.

 When you or a loved one suffers a catastrophic injury, accidental death and dismemberment insurance can provide some small degree of solace.
 Because ERISA backs it, you can trust in a fair and transparent process.